-- a baccalaureate degree from an accredited four-year college or university; - a minimum of 3.0 GPA; - scores in the 50th percentile range or higher on the Graduate Record Examination (GRE) General Test (verbal, quantitative and analytical abilities); - competence in the English language, as demonstrated by academic achievement as well as the verbal score of the GRE.
+- a baccalaureate degree from an accredited four-year college or university; - a minimum of 3.0 GPA; - scores in the 50th percentile range or higher on the Graduate Record Examination (GRE) General Test (verbal, quantitative and a minimum 4.0 analytical writing); - competence in the English language, as demonstrated by academic achievement as well as the verbal score of the GRE.
 Applicants from non-English speaking countries must have a score of 570 (230 computerbased) or higher in the Test of English as a Foreign Language (TOEFL); - three letters of recommendation from individuals (preferably academics), who can best evaluate the applicant's potential for success in the program.
-The letters must be prepared on forms accompanying the IA application packet; - a written statement by the applicant explaining his or her purpose and goals in pursuing the master's degree in International Affairs; - introductory courses in micro and macro economics with grades of "B-" or better within seven years of program entry; students who do not meet this admission requirement will be required to complete equivalent coursework (ECON 001A and ECON 001B, or ECON 204) with a grade of "B-" or better prior to taking IA 216; these courses cannot be applied to electives; - an introductory course in statistics (similar to STAT 001) with a grade of "B-" or better within seven years of program entry; students who do not meet this admission requirement will be required to take STAT 001 (or SOC 101) and receive a grade of "B-" or better prior to taking IA 214; this course cannot be applied to electives.
+The letters must be prepared on forms accompanying the IA application packet; - a written statement by the applicant explaining his or her purpose and goals in pursuing the master's degree in International Affairs; - introductory courses in micro and macro economics with grades of "B-" or better within seven years of program entry; students who do not meet this admission requirement may be admitted to the program, however, they will be required to complete equivalent course work (ECON 001A and ECON 001B, or ECON 204) with a grade of "B-" or better prior to taking IA 216; these courses cannot be applied to electives; and - an introductory course in statistics (similar to STAT 001) with a grade of "B-" or better within seven years of program entry; students who do not meet this admission requirement may be admitted to the program, however, they will be required to take STAT 001 (or SOC 101) and receive a grade of "B-" or better prior to taking IA 214; this course cannot be applied to electives.

-Students who have deficiencies in admission requirements whose qualifications are otherwise acceptable may be granted either conditional or unclassified admission while they complete coursework to remove those deficiencies.
+Students who have deficiencies in admission requirements whose qualifications are otherwise acceptable may be granted either conditional or unclassified admission while they complete course work to remove those deficiencies.
 All such courses are treated as prerequisites and cannot be counted towards degree requirements.
-No more than six units of coursework completed under unclassified status can be applied towards degree requirements.
+No more than six units of course work completed under unclassified status can be applied towards degree requirements.

-Admission Deadlines:
+Admission Deadlines

-The IA program operates on a "rolling admission" basis.
-Applications are accepted for both the Fall and Spring semesters as long as room for new students exists.
-However, students are strongly urged to apply by April 1 for the following Fall and by November 1 for the following Spring to allow sufficient time for application processing.
+The IA program accepts applications for both the fall and spring semesters as long as room for new students exists.
+However, students are strongly urged to apply by April 1 for the following fall and by November 1 for the following spring to allow sufficient time for application processing.
 Applicants are urged to contact the IA Graduate Coordinator by e-mail, telephone, or in person to discuss admission and the program.

 Approximately six weeks after receipt of all items listed above, a decision regarding admission will be mailed to the applicant.

-Admission Procedures:
+Admission Procedures